So you wanna learn how to learn faster…

 I spent time experimenting on Active Recall, Spaced Repetition, Interleaving in the first 2 months, but I didn’t know they were THAT powerful.

-Little did I know that Anki does everything for me, and because of it I was able to rank #6 out of 2900 takers nationwide. (not bragging, it’s quite a redemption from past failures)
+Little did I know Anki did everything for me, and because of it I was able to rank #6 out of 2900 takers nationwide.

 All I have to do is finish the due cards.